mlfpm/deepof/README.md

 ##### Basic usage:

 The main module with which you'll interact is called ```deepof.data```.
-Let's import it and create a project object
+Let's import it and create a project:
 ```
 import deepof.data
 my_project = deepof.data.project(path="./my_project",